tgracchus/distsys-class/README.markdown

 - Redundancy improves availability so long as failures are uncorrelated
   - Failures are not uncorrelated
     - Disks from the same batch failing at the same time
-    - Same-rack nodes failing when the top-of-rack switch blows
+    - Same-rack nodes failing when the top-of-rack switch blowstp
     - Same-DC nodes failing when the UPS blows
     - See entire EC2 AZ failures
     - Running the same bad computation on every node will break every node